 Fortunately, just because you’re no longer working doesn’t mean that you have to watch and wait as your nest egg dwindles away.
 There are lots of ways for you to not only remain savvy with your money as a retiree but turn your savings into something even bigger.
 Here are just a few tips to stay solvent once you’ve started down the road!

 Managing Your Finances to stay solvent

-The way we manage finances has come a long way since everything was done with pen and paper or in your checkbook.
+The way we manage finances and stay solvent has come a long way since everything was done with pen and paper or in your checkbook.
 Most banks offer mobile apps that allow you to view all your accounts, activity, and even transfer money and deposit checks.
 Many also offer an expense tracking section within their app that lets you easily track spending which can help you develop a budget.

 Using your bank’s app to keep track of your finances can work extremely well if they aren’t too intricate.
 If your finances are complex, you can consider hiring an accountant or bookkeeper to monitor your money.
 If you go this route, it is important to remember that there is a difference between bookkeepers and accountants.

 While both can accurately keep track of your finances, accountants generally have much more education under their belt compared to bookkeepers.
 While a large part of what an accountant does is exactly what a bookkeeper does, their high level of education permits them to do much more.
 Accountants can take care of your taxes and make sure that you are getting the best possible return, make suggestions for investment, and optimize your budget.

 However, bookkeepers should not be discounted.
 While accountants are able to do more, bookkeepers can still track all of your expenses with an online calculator and provide you with a detailed report that will make doing your taxes and setting a budget for yourself much easier.
 They also cost significantly less to employ than a Certified Public Accountant.

 Making Money After You Retire